How to Format Partition?

 To ensure the operating system works properly, AOMEI Partition Assistant will not allow you to format system partition and boot partition.
 However, if you do need to format system partition or boot partition, you need to create a bootable media with AOMEI Partition Assistant first, after that, you can format these partitions by entering Bootable Media.
 In this situation, you should reset the start order of your computer from the original location to the bootable media you created.
 To do this, sometimes, you need to change the BIOS (Basic Input/Output System) settings of your PC.

-Step1.
-Launch Partition Assistant, in the main console, right-click the partition you want to format (I partition for example), and then select "Format Partition".
+Step1: Launch Partition Assistant, in the main console, right-click the partition you want to format (Let's take G partition for an example), and then select Format Partition.

-Step2.
-In the pop-up window, you could reset the partition label, file system, and the cluster size (smaller cluster size makes less wasting of disk space, and we usually recommend you use the default size if you don’t know which one is better).
-Click OKto confirm the changes.
+Step2: In the pop-up window, you could reset the partition label, file system, and the cluster size (smaller cluster size makes less wasting of disk space, and we usually recommend you use the default size if you don’t know which one is better).
+Click OK to confirm the changes.

-The formatting process will take some time, so allow your computer to finish this task before using it for anything else.
+The formatting process will take some time, so please allow your computer to finish this task before using it for anything else.